 And with each recipe came a story.
 Italians are pretty wonderful with their story telling and nostalgia.
 So whenever I recreate a recipe from years ago, I’m filled with many great memories.

-Those memories are often times filled with family, a table full of excessive amounts of food, and of course wine.
+Those memories are often times filled with family, a table full of excessive amounts of food, and of course good wine.
 Hearty laughter fills the room while little ones run around the table.

 I believe in the importance of family meal times.
 And memories created while breaking bread together.
-This is why I am on a mission to recreate these recipes (and memories) for my little family.
+This is why I am on a mission to recreate some of these recipes (and memories) for my little family.

 What I really like about making this cannoli recipe, is the simplicity of it.
 I’m not usually one for making a recipe overly complicated, so you can easily make this recipe without having to find fancy ingredients!